 Shelina Janmohamed is the bestselling author of Love in a Headscarf, a memoir about growing up as a British Muslim woman.
-Her most recent book, Generation M: Young Muslims Changing the World, is an exploration of the rising group of global Muslims who believe that faith and modernity go hand in hand, and that they are going to have a disproportionate influence on our future world.
+Her subsequent book, Generation M: Young Muslims Changing the World, is an exploration of the rising group of global Muslims who believe that faith and modernity go hand in hand, and that they are going to have a disproportionate influence on our future world.
 She is host of The Shelina Show, the ground-breaking podcast that look at the biggest news stories in depth and in detail – joining the dots between topics to arm listeners with the expert insight needed to help them make sense of the world.

 Shelina is an established commentator on Muslim social and religious trends, particularly around young Muslims and Muslim women.